 To find a node-protecting R-LFA path for a given destination, the computing router needs to pick a subset of PQ-nodes from the candidate node-protecting PQ-space for the corresponding primary nexthop, such that all the path(s) from the PQ-node(s) to the given destination remain unaffected in the event of a node failure of the primary nexthop node.
-To ensure this, the computing router will need to ensure that, the primary nexthop node should not be on any of the shortest paths from the PQ-node to the given destination.
+To determine wether a given PQ-node belongs to such a subset of PQ-nodes, the computing router MUST ensure that none of the primary nexthop node are found on any of the shortest paths from the PQ-node to the given destination.

 This document proposes an additional forward SPF computation for each of the PQ-nodes, to discover all shortest paths from the PQ-nodes to the destination.
-The additional forward SPF computation for each POnode, shall help determine, if a given primary nexthop node is on the shortest paths from the PQ-node to the given destination or not. determine if a given candidate node-protecting PQ-node provides nodeprotecting alternate for a given destination, the primary nexthop node should not be on any of the shortest paths from the PQ-node to the given destination.
-On running the forward SPF on a candidate node-protecting PQ-node the computing router shall run the inequality in Figure 6 below.
-A PQ-node that does not qualify the condition for a given destination, does not guarantee node-protection for the path segment from the PO-node to the given destination.
+This will help determine, if a given primary nexthop node is on the shortest paths from the PQ-node to the given destination or not.
+To determine if a given candidate nodeprotecting PQ-node provides node-protecting alternate for a given destination, or not, all the shortest paths from the PQ-node to the given destination has to be inspected, to check if the primary nexthop node is found on any of these shortest paths.
+To compute all the shortest paths from a candidate node-protecting PQ-node to one (or more) destination, the computing router MUST run the forward SPF on the candidate node-protecting PQ-node.
+Soon after running the forward SPF, the computer router SHOULD run the inequality in Figure 6 below, once for each destination.
+A PO-node that does not qualify the condition for a given destination, does not guarantee node-protection for the path segment from the PQ-node to the specific destination.